eyexin/zl-bigdata/README.md

 # zl-bigdata

-I like java and c
+I like java and c.
 I am learning Hadoop and its ecosystem